 By reducing the size of your organic waste, you also decrease the time it takes for them to break down.
 Larger pieces of organic material take longer to decompose, so try chopping, shredding, or mowing these materials to speed up composting.

 To help speed up composting, turn your compost pile with a pitchfork or shovel every few days or weeks—whichever works best for you.
 Turning helps distribute air and moisture throughout the pile, which bacteria and fungi need for decomposition.
+Make sure to turn all the material – start at the center of the pile and move outward.

 Maintain Moisture Level